blackfist/vcdb-api/README.md

 Finally, the answer includes the list of years sorted by year (descending) and including any missing years with a zero count (years\_by\_year\_fill\_zero).

     GET /api/incident_year

+## Biggest incidents by data loss
+You can get a list of the largest data breaches in the data set which includes the year, victim name, data total, and actions in the incident.
+The default returns the top ten largest incidents, or you can specify the top n incidents.

+    GET /api/data_total
+    GET /api/data_total/top/<integer>

 # Testing
 I need to write tests for many of these things but I'm not going to do it right now.
 I know, that's not very TDD of me.
 Anyway,